xyproto/permissionsql/README.md

 Uses MariaDB/MySQL as a backend.
 For using [Redis](http://redis.io) as a backend instead, look into [permissions2](https://github.com/xyproto/permissions2).

-The `NewWithDSN` functoin can be used instead of the `New` function using a given MySQL/MariaDB database instead of the one running at `localhost`.
+For using a different MySQL/MariaDB database than one running at `localhost`, use the `NewWithDSN` function instead of `New`.

 Background